ivan-zapreev/SCOTS2DLL/README.md

 Where `SCOTS2DLL` is storing this project.
 Further one needs to:

 1. Build and install `GSL` version 2.4 or later from <ftp://ftp.gnu.org/gnu/gsl/>.
 The assumed installation folders are `/opt/local/` for Max OS X and `/user/local/` for Linux/Ubuntu
-2. Build `SCOTS2C` following instructions in <https://github.com/ivan-zapreev/SCOTS2C>
+2. Build `SCOTS2C` following the instructions in <https://github.com/ivan-zapreev/SCOTS2C>
-3. Build `SCOTS2JNI` following instructions in <https://github.com/ivan-zapreev/SCOTS2JNI>
+3. Build `SCOTS2JNI` following the instructions in <https://github.com/ivan-zapreev/SCOTS2JNI>

 Further one requires to